ChristianPavilonis/tauri-htmx-extension/README.md

 ## Development

-To start development run the tauri dev I reccomend you install the cli via cargo.
+To start development run the tauri dev command I reccomend you install the cli via cargo.

 Note this repo is using tauri 2.0 beta